sekati/dotfiles/README.md

 ## Overview

 This is my personal "best of ~" collection.
-The primary target are OS X users who love bash, git, ruby/rails, homebrew, vim, etc - &/or Debian/Ubuntu . you spend a lot of time working on Debian/Ubuntu VPS's then you should be quite pleased.
+The primary target are OS X users who love bash, git, homebrew, vim, et. al. If you spend a lot of time working on Debian/Ubuntu VPS's then you should be quite pleased with some of the bin scripts too.

 ## Requirements